West Michigan Interfaith Council

 To ensure a sustained partnership, we ask that each of our institutional members (organizations and congregations) designate a primary contact person and commit to sending at least one representative to each meeting of the Interfaith Council.

-Additionally, we ask that each of our institutional members (organizations and congregations) make an annual contribution of $200 as an investment in our collective work.
-These funds go to offset the cost of our monthly luncheons and help supplement the initiatives and projects of the Interfaith Council.
+Additionally, we ask that each of our institutional members makes an annual contribution of $200 for organizations and congregations, or $50 for individuals, as an investment in our collective work.
+These funds help supplement the initiatives and projects of the Interfaith Council.

 - Cathedral of Saint Andrew / Diocese of Grand Rapids